marcusanthonylorenzo/superGalacticAgeCalculator/README.md

 ##### I was having a ton of issues in test, with creating functions with "yet-to-define" values, particularly, `lines 39-45 @object.js`.
 These functions designed to be "flexible" in nature, so I do not see the issue.
 Unfortunately, with this design, I am not able to achieve 100% coverage (before it, in previous commits, I had 100% coverage).

+##### `Update: 4:50pm` I resolved test coverage issues AND maintained functionality by moving two functions from objects.js to index.js.
+Hopefully, they hold up in grading.

 ### Technologies Used: